How student finance actually works

 How do loan repayments work?

-You will repay your loan over a 30-year period.
+If you're starting university in September 2024, you will repay your loan over a 40-year period.
 But it’s only repayable once you start earning over a certain threshold, as Student Finance England explains on The Student Room here.

 It’s important to remember that if you don’t earn over the threshold, you are not required to make any loan repayments although you will still be accruing interest.